 A blister is a pocket of fluid between your skin’s upper layers.
 The fluid is typically clear.
 If it’s bloody, you have a blood blister.
 Both types of blisters are caused by friction and heat.
 For hikers, developing blisters on your feet usually indicates your socks were rubbing on them, your shoes or boots were too tight, your shoes or boots were slipping as you walked, or your feet were wet.

 During your hike, stop and shake out your shoes if sand, rocks or other debris begin to collect inside of them.
 If you don’t, that debris may cause friction and result in blisters or abrasions.
-And speaking of trail debris, wearing gaiters, such as these by Dirty Girl, will help prevent a lot of stuff from getting into your shoes.
-(Dirty Girl makes gaiters for guys, too.)
+And speaking of trail debris, wearing gaiters like these will help prevent a lot of stuff from getting into your shoes.

 Sometimes you can develop blisters under your toenails.
 This may happen if your toenails are too long or you stub your toe.
 These types of blisters may also form if a toe, or toes, repeatedly hit the front of the shoe.